myfriendtae/global-population-analysis/README.md

-# Population Analysis with MS Power BI
+# Global Population Analysis with MS Power BI

 Power BI Desktop consists of the three parts: data preparation (query editor), data modeling (relationship view and data view) and data visualisation (report view).
 The project will cover all of the aspects provided by MS Power BI.